cbodonnell/tfarm/README.md

 #### Create a tunnel

-Create a tunnel that forwards traffic from the tunnel to local port 8080.
+Create a tunnel that forwards traffic to local port 8080.

 ```bash
 tfarm create my-tunnel -p 8080